 Click the orange button to the right to learn more about what you can start doing today.

 Nerve pain is both a symptom of MM and a side effect of chemotherapy for the treatment of MM.
 This post deals with both the symptom of low blood levels of vitamin D3 as a symptom of MM as well as the side effect of treatment caused by low vitamin D3 blood levels.

 Low vitamin D3 as a Symptom-

-According to the studies linked and excerpted below, low levels of vitamin D3 increases the risk of both peripheral neuropathy before a diagnosis of MM.
+According to the studies linked and excerpted below, low levels of vitamin D3 increases the risk of both peripheral neuropathy and nerve pain before a diagnosis of MM.